How Dominant is China at the Olympic Games?

 China’s Path to Olympic Success

 China has adopted a state-driven approach to international sporting competitions, which is designed to boost athletic success through government policies and programs.
-For instance, The Olympic Glory-winning Program Guidelines 2001-2010 was put forward by China’s General Administration of Sports (GASC) in 2002, which called for China to place among the top three medal winners at the 2008 Olympics.
+For instance, the Olympic Glory-winning Program Guidelines 2001-2010 was put forward by China’s General Administration of Sports (GASC) in 2002, which called for China to place among the top three medal winners at the 2008 Olympics.
 Included in this plan was “Project 119,” a program aimed at improving outcomes in disciplines where China’s performance had historically been underwhelming, such as swimming and rowing.

 Part of China’s sports spending in recent years likely went to preparing China for the 2022 Winter Olympics.
 In 2016, China’s leaders put forth the National Construction Plan of Winter Sports Infrastructure, which outlined a goal of building 650 skating rinks and 800 ski resorts (complete with fake snow) by 2022.
 According to reports, China achieved this goal, with a total of 654 skating rinks and 804 ski resorts set up by January 2022.

 China’s Paralympic athletes have also benefited from strong financial support.
 Since hosting the Paralympics in 2008, China has built a variety of infrastructure to support disabled athletes and people.
 As of December 2020, China had trained nearly 140,000 instructors for disabled athletes and developed 13,313 specialized community fitness centers across the country, with training centers in each province.
 This level of support has contributed to the enormous success of China’s Paralympians.
-China stormed the 2020 Tokyo Paralympics, earning 207 total medals—83 more medals than the United Kingom, which placed second in the overall medal count.
+China stormed the 2020 Tokyo Paralympics, earning 207 total medals—83 more medals than the United Kingdom, which placed second in the overall medal count.

 China’s top-down approach is also integral to how it recruits athletes.
 Promising children as young as 4 years old are trained through China’s over 2,000 state-run sports academies.
 While this method has helped raise medal counts, it has done little to improve international perceptions of China.
 Foreign observers have been critical of the toll these sports academies take on young athletes, with one US women’s rowing coach referring to Chinese athletes as “robots with all the resources they could ever ask for.”